Follow these guidelines to make the most of your screen designs:

 Simple, relevant images are better than complex ones that draw the attention away from your message

 When developing a screen with multiple content zones, remember that less (fewer zones) is often more (effective), as too much information will overload and disinterest many viewers.
-See the DSA guide, pages 27-28 for more.)
+A lot depends on how close your viewers will be to the sign, how much viewing time you expect each person will spend,, the

 Getting your viewers to act requires a simple, strong, clear message.